 DENTAL CLINIC SET UP:

-The environment of dental office can alter the patient’s anxiety and fear.
-The clinic atmosphere will be lighter and calm with good ambience and good relaxation musics .
+The environment of the dental office can alter the patient’s anxiety and fear.
+The clinic atmosphere will be lighter and calm with good ambience and good relaxation music.
 Walls will be adorned with good posters and pictures.

 RAPPORT BETWEEN DENTIST AND PATIENT:

 A good rapport between a dentist and patient is always necessary to reduce fear and phobia.
 Proper information and history of any previous bad incidents during dental treatment should be noted.
-Patient should be informed prior about what treatment plans and how it is going to be done so that the patient comes well prepared for it.
+The patient should be informed prior to what treatment plans and how it is going to be done so that the patient comes well prepared for it.
 Also queries from the patients must be welcomed.

 Distraction is a useful technique of diverting the patient’s attention from what may be perceived as an unpleasant procedure.
 Giving a short break in between procedure, distracting the patients with audio-visionary objects like music systems, television and games will also be used for distracting the patients and keeping them calm